 What Counts as a Person Field?

-Demandbase pulls in data about people from any CRM and MAS integrations set up, and makes it available in the platform.
+Demandbase pulls in data about people from your CRM and MAS, and makes it available in the platform.
 All information about these people is made available to you through person fields.

 How Can I Find These Fields?